 January is a miserable month, Christmas is done, and there is generally little to look forward to for a while... but, thankfully, we have the January transfer window to keep us occupied on the dark and cold evenings.

-Your team is in the doldrums and the only glimmer of light is that there might be a new centre forward or trailblazing midfielder coming your way to brighten up the next few weeks, or maybe not.
+Your team is in the doldrums and the only glimmer of light is that there might be a new centre forward or trailblazing midfielder coming your way to brighten up the next few weeks.

-Here is everything you need to know about the January transfer window 2024.
+Here is everything you need to know about the January transfer window.

 A transfer window allows football clubs to buy and sell players during set periods of time each year.

-The main one happens over the summer and normally lasts for around two-and-a-half months, normally starting on 1st June and closing just before the following campaign begins or early in it.
+The main one happens over the summer and usually lasts for around two-and-a-half months, normally starting on 1st June and closing just before the following campaign begins or early in it.

 Most clubs wait until this time to do their business as there is better value to be had and more time to structure deals.